Special Educational Needs and Disabilities

 - The Academy aim is to avoid exclusions.
 However where this is the only option, parents will be requested to attend a meeting to work together to stop further instances.

-- The Tutor and Head of Year monitor students attendance and will initiate an Action Plan if a serious concern is raised.
+- The Tutor and Progress Lead monitor students attendance and will initiate an Individual Support Plan if a serious concern is raised.
 This will include working with parents to identify causes and put in place support structures to assist a student to improve attendance.
 If a concern regarding attendance is ongoing the Educational Welfare Officer will be requested to provide additional support.

 How will the child will be able to contribute his or her views?
 How will the Academy support the child to do this?